 The End of an Era

-To send flowers in memory of Robert Forbes White, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Robert Forbes White, please visit our Heartfelt Sympathies Store.

 Robert Forbes “Bob” White went peacefully to be with the Lord on Sunday, July 28, 2019 surrounded by loving family and friends.
 A visitation with family greeting friends will be held from 6:00-8:00pm on Thursday, August 1, 2019 at Strode Funeral Home in Stillwater, OK.
 Memorial service will follow at 11:00am on Friday, August 2, 2019 at the First United Methodist Church in Stillwater.